robksawyer/keystone-greeter/README.md

 });

 ```
-You will receive a 404 error if you do not do this.
+**You will receive 404 errors if you do not do this and you are less than 0.2.27.**

 ###Configuration